-I have tinkered in jewelry making since I was in high school.
-Then after many years in a high-paced job, I turned to this hobby as a respite from the rigors of the day.
-After lots of encouragement from my partner, I became serious about improving my craft and creating unique designs.
+I've always been a tinkerer - try this craft, that craft, mix the crafts together.
+You get some pretty interesting stuff when you just start playing!
+But it was jewelry that I kept coming back to.
+After many years in a high-paced job, and lots of encouragement from my full-time-artist husband, I became serious about improving my jewelry craft and creating unique designs.
 I put my whole heart into jewelry making.
 I have been selling my creations since 2012 and was accepted as a permitted crafter at Pike Place Market in 2017.
-In 2018 I found so much fulfillment in my art that I left my job and focused my attention on my jewelry full time - without regrets!
+In 2018 I found so much fulfillment and success in my art that I left my job and focused my attention on creating and selling my jewelry full time - without regrets!

 TECHNIQUES AND MATERIALS

 Silver and Copper Clay

 Most of my metal designs are created from silver or copper clay.
 I use a special clay that incorporates recycled metal bits into a binder.
 This makes the compound malleable so I can sculpt it, form it, roll and cut it as I like.
 Then I kiln fire my work at 1650 degrees which burns away the clay binder and fuses the metal particles together to form a solid metal piece.
 I then use reaction techniques to patina the piece to show depth.
 It's almost like alchemy!

 Something that sets me apart from other jewelers is I hand-form all of my own components.
 I use all sterling silver chain and I hand-form each clasp and connection with sterling silver wire.
 I also hand-form each one of my ear wires out of sterling silver wire.
 I have selected designs for my findings that add uniqueness to your pieces and show off my commitment to craftsmanship.